haskalpa/docker-webexteams-bot-example/README.md

 ```

 # Looking for Ideas to improve
-### Cisco Spark Depot
+### Cisco Webex Team Depot
-Cisco Spark is relatively very new but there are some public bot listing @ https://depot.ciscospark.com/
+Cisco Webex Team  is relatively new but there are some public bot listing @ https://apphub.webex.com/

-> A spark bot can be a nice enhancement to get your application's functionality, interacting collaborating in a leading enterprise collaboration platform.
+> A Webex Team's bot can be a nice enhancement to get your application's functionality, interacting collaborating in a leading enterprise collaboration platform.